 By the mid 1950s, Berck joined Publi-Art, the advertising division of publishing house Le Lombard.
 He made a great many illustrations for advertisements and stories, that were published in Tintin and Line, and took over 'Le Grenadier Victoria', the advertising comic strip for Victoria chocolat, from Albert Weinberg.
 Other advertising strips that Berck illustrated include 'Polochon dans la Pampa', 'Vic et Rio' and 'Les Frères Cha-Cha'.

 By 1958, he found his way to Tintin magazine.
 He became an assistant to Jean Graton and helped him create cover illustrations for Tintin as well for the girls magazine Line.
 Berck credited Graton with teaching him everything about drawing comics.
-His most notable work for this magazine is the series about cabdriver 'Strapontin', which he made in cooperation with René Goscinny, and from 1965 with Jacques Acar.
+His most notable work for this magazine was the series about cabdriver 'Strapontin', which he made in cooperation with René Goscinny, and from 1965 with Jacques Acar.
 Together with writer Yves Duval, he began a second series called 'Rataplan', about a little drummer boy in Napoleon's army in 1961.
 Berck and Duval additionally made a couple of oneshot comics, such as 'Panchico' (1963), 'Ken Krom' (1966) and 'Lady Bound' (1967).

 In 1968, Berck left Tintin and his series 'Strapontin' and 'Rataplan' and transferred to Spirou, where he changed from his strict style to a looser, more liquid one, inspired by Stephen Bosustow.
 He also underwent influence from André Franquin, who gave him some personal tips, and the dynamic, energetic drawings in Mad Magazine.
-His first work for his magazine was the comic about New York towboat captain 'Mulligan', written by Raymond Macherot and Yvan Delporte.
+His first work for Spirou was the comic about New York towboat captain 'Mulligan', written by Raymond Macherot and Yvan Delporte.
 However, it was the gangster series 'Sammy' that became his most famous creation.
 'Sammy', written by Raoul Cauvin, first appeared in 1970 and became one of the staples of Spirou magazine.

 From 1972 to 1974, he was hired by Rolf Kauka in Germany to create new stories of the science fiction series 'Mischa' for the Kauka magazine Primo.
-To keep up with the heavy workload of all his series for Spirou, Sjors/Eppo, Primo and the papers, Berck set up Studio Berck to assist on the artwork.
+To keep up with the heavy workload of all his series for Spirou, Sjors/Eppo, Primo and the papers, Berck set up Studio Berck to have some assistance.
 Among the artists that have worked for Berck are Francis, Guy Bollen, Lucien De Gieter, Armand Sorret, Hurey, Bédu and W. Ophalvens.
 Raoul Cauvin contributed many scripts for both 'Lowietje' and 'Mischa', although anonymously, while his daughter Luut was the colorist on many of Berck's comics.
 Once, when Berck's shoulder was dislocated, François Walthéry acted as ghost artist for a few pages of 'Lowietje' so that the comic could reach its deadline.

 Arthur Berckmans continued to draw new 'Sammy' stories for Spirou throughout the 1980s and early 1990s, while steadily dropping his other activities.
 He retired after 31 albums in 1994, and sold his part of the rights to the publisher Dupuis.
 Cauvin continued the series for another nine albums with Jean-Pol as Berck's successor.